List of Grishaverse characters: Inej Ghafa

-Inej Ghafa is a sixteen-year-old Suli girl from Ravka known as the Wraith.
+Inej Ghafa is a 16-year-old Suli girl from Ravka known as the Wraith.
 She is a spy for the Dregs, and considered the best spy in Ketterdam.
 Her family were travelling performers and her act was the tightrope, so she is extremely agile and lightfooted.
 She is rather superstitious, and, with the exception of Matthias, the most religious out of the Crows.
-Her preferred weapons are knives, and she always carries her six favourites with her.
-She was kidnapped by slavers and tricked into working in a brothel called the Menagerie until Kaz bought her indenture.
-Since then, she has proven invaluable to Kaz and the Dregs, working as their spy to pay off her indenture and be free to travel or return home.
+Her preferred weapons are knives, and she always carries her six favourites with her, named after various Ravkan Saints.
+Inej was kidnapped by slavers and forced to work in a brothel called the Menagerie until Kaz Brekker purchased her indenture.
+Since then, she has proven invaluable to Kaz and the Dregs, working as their spy in order to earn her freedom.
+Eventually, Kaz gives her the indenture papers and tells her she is free to go.
+She then purchases a ship with the goal of hunting slavers, and is eventually reunited with her parents.
+She is in a romantic relationship with Kaz Brekker.
 She's described as short, with bronze skin and black hair, worn in a braid.

 Inej is a main character of the Six of Crows duology.
 She is played by Amita Suman in the Netflix series.

 Jesper Fahey

-Jesper Fahey is a seventeen-year-old Zemeni-Kaelish sharpshooter with a gambling problem.
-His father believes that he is studying in a university at Ketterdam, his occupation until he discovered gambling and found himself deep in debt.
+Jesper Fahey is a 17-year-old Zemeni-Kaelish sharpshooter with a gambling problem.
+His father believes that he is studying in a university at Ketterdam.
+He was, until he discovered gambling and finds himself deep in debt.
+He joins the dregs to make money to repay them.
 He is described as being tall and lanky, with dark skin and grey eyes.
-Like his late mother, he is a Grisha but hides it to avoid being kidnapped or killed.
+Like his late mother, he is a Grisha, fabricator, but hides it to avoid being kidnapped or killed.
 However, this has led to him becoming very impulsive and loose-lipped, which has put the Crows in danger a few times.
-He is almost never seen without his weapons of choice, twin pearl-handled revolvers.
-He is in a romantic relationship with Wylan van Eck.
+He is almost never seen without his weapons of choice, twin mother of pearl-handled revolvers.
+He is in a romantic relationship with Wylan Van Eck.

 Jesper is a main character of the Six of Crows duology.
 He is played by Kit Young in the Netflix series.